5 Tips To Avoid Being Labelled A Bonus AbuserJune 4th, 2020

 In theory, they can go in without placing a deposit, win a significant sum and never return to the operator again, thereby costing the operator in the long run.

-The most sophisticated abusers know which are the best games to make the biggest wins on for minimum input, for example, low volatility slots.
+The most sophisticated abusers know the best games to make the biggest wins on for minimum input, for example, low volatility slots.

 Alternatively, players may simply change up their game strategy, for example, suddenly switching to much larger bets when using bonus money.